 When Martin was fourteen years old, his father sent him to the Franciscan school at Magdeburg.
-Here young apoor, and without friends, he had great trials.
-His account of his life here is quite affecting.
-"I used to beg, with my companions, for a little food," said he, "that we might have 'the means of providing for our wants.
-One day, at the time the church celebrates the festival of Christ's nativity, we were wandering together through the neighbouring villages, going from house to house, and singing in four parts the usual carols on the infant Jesus, born at Bethlehem.
-We stopped before a peasant's house, that stood by itself at the extremity of the village.
-The farmer hearing us sing our Christmas hymn, came out with some victuals which be intended to give us, and called out in a high voice, and with a harsh tone, 'Boys, where are you?'
-Frightened at these words, we ran off as fixst as our legs would carry us.
-A short time after, his parents sent him to Eisenach where he had relations, who, it was thought, would not allow him to want.
-But here, as at Magdeburg, he was compelled to join with his schoolfellows in singing from door to door for a morsel of bread.
-This he afterwards called bread-music.
-One day, after he had been driven from several houses, with harsh words, he stood before the dwelling of Conrad Cotta, and relieved his sad and despairing heart, by low and plaintive music.
-Moved by the melody of song, and the tenderness of her womanly heart, Ursula, the wife of Conrad Cotta, hastened to the door and invited him to enter.
+Here young, poor, and without friends, he had great trials.
+His account if his life here is quite affecting.
+"I used to beg, with my configurates, for a little bool," said he, "that we might have the means of providing for our wants.
+One day, at the time the church celebrates the festival of Christ's nativity, we were wandering together through the neighbouring villages, going from house to house, and singing in four parts the usual carols on the infinat Jesus, born at Refulchem.
+We stopped before a persant's house, that stood by itself at the extremity of the village.
+The farmer hearing us sing our Christmas hyune, estue out with some victuals which he intended to give us, and called out in a high voice, and with a harsh tone, 'Poys, where are you?'
+Frightened at these words, we ran off as fast as our less would carry us."
+A short time after, his naments sent him to Eisenach where he had relations who, it was thought, would not allow him to want.
+But here, as at Massleburg, he was compelled to join with his schoolfellows in singing from door to door for a morsel of head.
+This he afterwards called bread-succio, Our day, after he had been driven from several houses, with harsh words, he stood before the dwelling of Courad Cotta, and relieved his sad and despairing beart, by low and plaintive music, Moved by the melody of song, and the tenderness of her woman's heart, Ursula, the wife of Courad Cotta, hastened to the door and invited him to enter.
 (See Illustration on page 10.)
 You see her in the picture, standing in the door, with a look of pity and tenderness, bending towards the youthful Martin, taking him by the wrist with one hand, and caressingly patting him with the other on the chin.
-She was a very kind-hearted woman, and was known in Eisenach as the "pious Shunamite."
-She · took the friendless youth into her house, and treated him with all the kindness of a mother.
-Thus God opened for this child of many prayers, the heart and house of a Christian family, This event led Luther to trust in God with a confidence that
+She was a very kind-hearted woman, and was known in Essenach as the "pious Shunamite."
+She . took the friendless youth into her house, and treated him with all the kindness of a mother.
+Thus God opened for this child of many prayers, the heart and house of a Christian family.
+This event led Luther to trust in God with a confidence that never forsook him in the after trials of his life.
+And many years after, when all.
+Europe rong with the name of the Reformer, Conrad Cotta and his wife remembered that the poor hongry boy they fed was Martin Luther.

-Luther as a Chorister,

-never forsook him in the after trials of his life.
-And many years after, when all Europe rung with the name of the Reformer, Conrad Cotta and his wife remembered that the poor hungry boy they fed was Martin Luther.

 CHAPTER III.